chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-12.md

 [series]: /rust-and-swift.html

-<i class="editorial">A note on publication: I had this drafted in early January and sold forgot to publish it.
+<i class="editorial">A note on publication: I had this drafted in early January and simply forgot to publish it.
 Whoops!</i>

 ---